jofftmnn/Calculator/README.md

 # Calculator

-A simple dark-themed calculator created using **HTML, CSS, and JavaScript**.
+A simple dark-themed calculator created using HTML, CSS, and JavaScript.
 It performs basic arithmetic operations with a clean and responsive design.

 ## Features